cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/office-365-area1-mx/_index.md

 To ensure changes made in this tutorial take effect quickly, update the Time to Live (TTL) value of the existing MX records on your domains to five minutes.
 Do this on all the domains you will be deploying.

 Changing the TTL value instructs DNS servers on how long to cache this value before requesting an update from the responsible name server.
-You need to change the TTL value before changing your MX records to Cloudlfare Area 1.
+You need to change the TTL value before changing your MX records to Cloudflare Area 1.
 This will ensure that changes take effect quickly and can also be reverted quickly if needed.
-If your DNS Manager does not allow for a TTL of five minutes, set it to the lowest possible setting.
+If your DNS manager does not allow for a TTL of five minutes, set it to the lowest possible setting.

 To check your existing TTL, open a terminal window and run the following command against your domain: